Melchyore/adonis-dynamodb/README.md

 Dyngoose is a DynamoDB object modeling for Typescript.

 ### Why Dyngoose?
 Because it looks like Lucid, you will not be lost.
-The use of decorators makes it even more attractive to use.
+The use of decorators makes it even more attractive.

 ### Docs
 You can find all Dyngoose docs [here](https://github.com/benhutchins/dyngoose/tree/master/docs).